tanfwong/rfsoc_notes/_sources/ch1/vitis.md

   1. One ADC, the corresponding PLL, and data converter in the RF system will be configured to supply a continuous stream of (real-valued) signal samples at the sampling rate of $307.2$ Msps.
   2. DSP kernels will be implemented using the various resources in the PL.
 The results will be stored in the global memory (DDR4) connected to the PL.
-  3. The ARM Cortex-A53 APU in the PS will serve as a *host* for control of the DSP kernels in the PL, interfacing with the global PL memory, and simple post processing of the DSP results.
+  3. The ARM Cortex-A53 APU in the PS will serve as a *host* for control of the DSP kernels in the PL, interfacing with the global memory, and simple post processing of the DSP results.
 An embedded Linux OS will run on the APU.
   4. Control and data signals will be transfered between all these PS, PL, and RF components via AXI4 protocols.

 (sec:vitis)=
 ## Vitis-Vivado Toolchain
-* DSP implementation in the configuration above follows the traditional embedded/SoC system development workflow by programming the heterogeneous compute components:
+* DSP implementation in the configuration above follows a typical embedded/SoC system development workflow by programming the heterogeneous compute components:
   - **PL**:
     1. Configure the ADC, PLL, and data converter to provide a stream of input signal samples at the desired sampling rate and